What's Included in the Price

 - Verify the NSW tiling licence on the NSW Fair Trading licence search

-- Ask for the AS 4586 slip rating of the tiles they plan to use
+- Ask for the AS 4586 slip rating and barefoot classification of the tiles they plan to use

-- Confirm they will install movement joints per AS 3958
+- Confirm they will use flexible polymer-modified adhesive and install movement joints per AS 3958

 How We Calculate